Jens Christian Hauge: Arrest, imprisonment and trial during World War II

 The military invasion of Norway, resulted in students not coming to his private lectures, so he was without income.
 On 12 April he applied for work at Oslo Politikammer, and started work the next day.
 In June, his employer had established Priskontoret ("the price office"), and he applied for a transfer, and became the leader of the office.
 On 13 August he was arrested for making statements (during private lectures—of which he had resumed, besides his employment with the police) that violated (or were offensive to) Nasjonal Samling.

 While imprisoned, the "Milk Strike" occurred in Oslo, including the 10 September execution of two: the leader of a trade union and a lawyer in LO. "[M]ore than anything, it was the justice-scorning executions of these two, that [later] led Hauge to Milorg."
 (Years earlier Hauge had the lawyer prosecute a case in Kragerø; Hauge had barely known him.)

 During the last days of September, he was transferred to "the newly established prison for political prisoners", at Bredtveit Farm.

 17 October saw the trial of Hauge.
 (At the end of the trial, Hauge was granted a release until the next day.)
 The verdict of 100 days in prison, whereof 66 days had already been served, was announced the next day—and he was imprisoned.
 He was released on 30 October, after completing four-fifths of the sentence—eighty days.

 In the Resistance

 He joined Milorg at the beginning of 1942.
-(His wife and two children were relocated to Vestre Slidre in the middle of March—to a [vacant] cotter home which belonged to Husaker (a mountain farm).)
+(His wife and two children were relocated to Vestre Slidre Municipality in the middle of March—to a [vacant] cotter home which belonged to Husaker (a mountain farm).)

 In the middle of August 1942 he became inspector for (Milorg district) Østlandet—replacing Knut Møyen.

 On 3 October 1942 Operation Bittern landed four commandos in Norway.
 During the meeting where the leader of commandos showed his orders to Hauge, Hauge confiscated the accompanying list of 62 "that SOE wanted to" assassinate.

 ("In 1941 - 1942 there was a tense relationship between Milorg and" SOE.

 "An early example of such a conflict, surfaced in the wake of the controversial Operation Bittern in the autumn of 1942", according to Njølstad.
 SOE expeditions which followed, improved Milorg's relationship to the British: The Chaffinch-, Thrush- and Pheasant Expeditions.)

 One evening between 7 and 14 October he met The Council (of Milorg) for the first time.
 The meeting resulted in a half-pascifistic message to the High Command, which in turn replied with a reprimand: To abstain from shooting in self-defense "is in opposition to human nature".
 (Hauge's dissent at the meeting was noticed also by a secretary at SL.)

 In January 1943 he was promoted to Stor I—the General Inspector of all Milorg combat groups in the nation.